Azerbaijan & Georgia Experience - 18 Days

 • Day 14

 Drive to Ushguli this morning.
 Known for its medieval watchtowers and views of Mount Shkhara, Ushguli is one of Goergia’s four UNESCO World Heritage sites and one of the highest permanent settlements in Europe.
-When you arrive, visit the Lamaria Church before setting off on a hike through the village.
-If you’d rather stay in the village for the day, maybe visit a local museum or explore the medieval ruins like Queen Tamar’s Castle.
+When you arrive, visit the Lamaria Church before setting off on a leisurely walk through the village and enjoy a picnic lunch with beautiful views.

 • Day 15